The Real New Testament Church

 Large Group Gatherings

-There are two Greek words in the New Testament that refer to the temple.
-They include hieron (hee-er-on') and naos (nah-os').
+The original language of the New Testament serves to enlighten.
+There are two Greek words in the New Testament translated into the English word temple.
+They are hieron (hee-er-on') and naos (nah-os').

 In contrast, the Greek word naos is used 47 times in the New Testament, only three of which are found in the Book of Acts.
-(7:48; 17:24; 19:24) Unlike hieron, it is often used in reference to the temple sanctuary proper (Gospels 19x; Acts 3x; Epistles 9x; Revelation 16x).
-However, naos is not used in the Book of Acts concerning the gatherings of the church.
-(7:48; 17:24; 19:24)
+(Acts 7:48; 17:24; 19:24) Unlike hieron, it is often used in reference to the temple sanctuary proper (Gospels 19x; Acts 3x; Epistles 9x; Revelation 16x).
+It is relevant to note; however, naos is never used in the Book of Acts in regard to the gatherings of the church.

-It is clear from the original Koiné Greek language of the New Testament that the large group gatherings of the early church did not occur in the temple sanctuary proper.
+According to the original Greek language of the New Testament, the large group gatherings of the early church did not occur in the temple sanctuary of Herod’s temple.
 They took place in its outer precincts.

-During the early part of the first century, the outer precincts of the Jewish temple included the ruins of the ancient temple of Solomon.
-The historian Josephus informs that the early church specifically gathered in the remaining part of the ancient temple known as Solomon’s Portico or porch.1 (Acts 3:11, 5:12; cf. John 10:23) It was located on the east side of the outer court of the New Testament Temple of Herod.
+During the early part of the first century, the outer precincts of Herod’s temple included the ruins of the first temple, the ancient temple of Solomon.
+The historian Josephus informs the early church met in a part of the first temple ruins known as Solomon’s Portico or porch.
+1 (Acts 3:11, 5:12; cf. John 10:23) It was located on the east side of the outer court of Herod’s temple.

 The New Testament reveals that much took place in Solomon’s Portico.
 For example, Jesus’ removal of the money changers (Matthew 21:12-13; Mark 11:15-17; Luke 19:45-46; John 2:14-16); His healing of the lame and blind (Matthew 21:14); teaching (Mark 11:11; 12:35-40; 14:49; Luke 2:46; 19:47; 20:1; 21:37-38; John 7:14; 8:2); prayer (Luke 2:37); and praising God (Luke 24:53).
 In addition, Jesus walked in the precincts of the temple (John 10:23).

-Once prepared by the apostles, the early church was not to remain in Jerusalem.
-Instead, it was called to actively serve as a witness of the indwelling God “…in all Judea and Samaria, and even to the remotest part of the earth.”
+Once prepared by the apostles, the early church was obligated to fulfill a divine calling.
+Rather than remaining in Jerusalem, it was to actively serve as a witness of the indwelling Christ “…in all Judea and Samaria, and even to the remotest part of the earth.”
 (Acts 1:8)

 Vertical Divider